Immortale-dev/QTest/README.md

 ____

 #### toReturnTrue ()
 This method requires the **function** to be passed to `EXPECT` macro.
-When called, it will succeed the test case, if the function passed to `EXPECT` will return true.
+When called, it will succeed the test case, if the function passed to `EXPECT` is going to return `true`.
 ***Example:***
 ```C++
 EXPECT([]() -> bool { return 1; }).toReturnTrue();